robolectric/robolectric/README.md

 [![Build Status](https://secure.travis-ci.org/robolectric/robolectric.png?branch=master)](http://travis-ci.org/robolectric/robolectric)

-Robolectric is a unit test framework that de-fangs the Android SDK so you can test-drive the development of your Android app.
+Robolectric is a testing framework that de-fangs the Android SDK so you can test-drive the development of your Android app.

 ## Usage